Social impact investments

 - the 2011 Inquiry into Finance for the Not-for-Profit Sector.

-How does a social impact investments differ from traditional government grants and funding schemes?
+How does a social impact investment differ from traditional government grants and funding schemes?

 Most government grants and funding schemes generally pay for the inputs and outputs of social programs.
 As a result, they are largely commissioned on the basis of cost rather than on the value they provide or the outcomes they achieve.
 Grants and funding schemes generally provide one-off or recurring cash payments to cover program costs.

 A social impact investment is generally based on funding outcomes, like reducing reoffending or the number of children in out-of-home care.
 They generally leverage private capital and cross-sector partnerships by aligning the interests of multiple stakeholders to achieve positive social outcomes.

 This encourages innovation and flexibility to provide services that better achieve outcomes.
 The requirement to measure outcomes ensures accountability and adds to the evidence base of what works in service delivery.

-How is a social impact investments different to a Waratah Bond?
+How is a social impact investment different to a Waratah Bond?